 We have staff supervising research degrees in various fields including fine art, design and history of art.
 Find the right supervisor by reading the University of the Arts London research staff profiles.

 Take a look at the list of Camberwell, Chelsea and Wimbledon research supervisors and their subject areas.

 - Centre for Circular Design (CCD) - design research for the circular economy through materials, models and mindsets

 - Transnational Art, Identity and Nation (TrAIN) - a forum for historical, theoretical and practice-based research in art, architecture, communication, craft and design

 Developing Research Careers

-There are a number of ways that the Camberwell, Chelsea and Wimbledon Graduate School helps students to develop their careers as researchers:
+There are a number of ways we help students to develop their careers as researchers:

 - Graduate Teaching Assistant - this scheme offers Camberwell, Chelsea and Wimbledon PhD students the opportunity to teach on selected undergraduate and postgraduate courses across the 3 colleges

 - Post-Doctoral Research Fellowships - the fellowships offer early career researchers the opportunity to progress their careers and to acquire new skills, such as bid development, working as a co-investigator